Who should buy the New Balance 990 v5

 One of, if not the most, popular running shoes from New Balance is the 990.
 With reference to the brand’s numerical naming convention, the 990 is considered to be a technologically-packed running shoe among New Balance’s line-up.
 Right from its inception in 1982, the New Balance 990 series has offered a combination of protection, comfort, and stability within a sophisticated package.

-When the 990 series was given the green-light to be produced in 1978, developers were focused on creating an ambitious running shoe that maximizes the benefits of the technologies utilized, as well as the functionalities provided by the structural elements.
-Cost in time and money were irrelevant because the brand was determined to introduce an exceptional shoe.
+When the 990 series was given the green light to be produced in 1978, developers were focused on creating an ambitious running shoe that maximized the benefits of the technologies utilized, as well as the functionalities provided by the structural elements.
+Cost in time and money was irrelevant because the brand was determined to introduce an exceptional shoe.
 Thus, when the first 990 debuted in 1982, it was priced at $100, which was already considered expensive during that time.